 Ankle swelling in an older person can mean a very serious medical condition.

-“If the swelling is new and only in one ankle, especially if the calf or back of the thigh is tender, see your physician to rule out a blood clot,” says Jacob Teitelbaum, MD (internal medicine), founder of the Fatigue and Fibromyalgia Practitioners Network.
-His latest book is “The Fatigue and Fibromyalgia Solution” (Avery Penguin 2013).
+“If the swelling is new and only in one ankle, especially if the calf or back of the thigh is tender, see your physician to rule out a blood clot,” says Jacob Teitelbaum, MD, medical director of the Fibromyalgia and Fatigue Centers nationally, and author of “The Fatigue and Fibromyalgia Solution.”

 If both ankles are swollen, this could mean heart failure.
 Dr. Teitelbaum explains, “This is usually associated with shortness of breath, which gets worse after you have been lying down for a while, as well as shortness of breath with exertion.”